 Prior to Nevada, Fleming coached at Lane Community College where he worked with one of the top up and coming javelin talents in the US- Cyrus Hostetler.
 Hostetler was the 2008 NWAACC Champion and record holder in the javelin (241’7).
 Hostetler had the best community college throw in the nation and went on to represent Lane Community College at the 2008 Olympic Trials where he finished 18th.
 Hostetler had the 14th best throw in the US in 2008.

 Fleming competed at the University of Oregon and was a member of the Duck’s 2005 Pac-10 Championship team –finishing fourth in the decathlon.
+Prior to Oregon he attended Lane CC and won the NWAACC title in the discus and was runner-up in the decathlon.

 He holds a CSCS certificate from the National Strength and Conditioning Association (NSCA).
 He is a Corrective Exercise Specialist through the NASM and has a Throws Specialist certification from the USTFCCCA.